FreeLundin/Nola-Developer-Incubator/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is distributed under a traditional proprietary license.
+See the `LICENSE` file for details.

 ---